1640lab/wuijs-lib/README.md

 | sortable  | `boolean` | `WUITable.sortable`  | Defines whether rows are sortable by column.
 This option takes precedence over the `sortable` property. |
 | resizable | `boolean` | `WUITable.resizable` | Defines whether the column is resizable.
 This option takes precedence over the `resizable` property. |
 | draggable | `boolean` | `WUITable.draggable` | Defines whether the column is draggable so its position can be changed.
 This option takes precedence over the `draggable` property. |

+> [!IMPORTANT]
+> The `width` row option will not take values ​​greater than the maximum width computed between all the cells belonging to the column.
+> In this way, the `resizable` mode will only be able to reach that maximum value in each column.

 #### Rows Options